MiguelMSandin/phylogeniesQuickStart/README.md

 First from a **methodological point of view**: Are all nodes highly supported?
 Are there no polytomic nodes?
 Are there no long branches?
 Then we add the **biological thinking**: Are the outgroups clearly defined and independent from the ingroup?
 Are the patterns among clades as previously reported/suggested/expected?
 Can you explain the tree topology according to the *species* you used (e.g.; rRNA genes, plastids, proteins)?
 Lastly we add a **broader context**: can you explain the tree in a biological integrative context?
 For example if using genes/proteins, can you explain it from a morphological or ecological point of view?
 What is contributing to the state of the art of your research?
-If not, then you should come back to **Step 1**, and think again on the chosen *species* and/or try to use different trimming options according to your scientific question.
+If not, then you should come back to **Step 1**, think again on the chosen *species*, try different alignment options and/or try to use different trimming options more suited to your scientific question.

 ---

 ## Further reading

 **Phylogenetic tree thinking**: Interpreting phylogenetic trees seems *a priori* a simple task, since it is indeed a simple representation of a dichotomic diversification.
-Yet as we have seen throughout this crash course, a phylogenetic tree might lead to m ([Meisel 2010](https://evolution-outreach.biomedcentral.com/articles/10.1007/s12052-010-0254-9)) ([Doolitle and Bapteste, 2007](https://www.pnas.org/doi/full/10.1073/pnas.0610699104)).
+Yet as we have seen throughout this crash course, a phylogenetic tree might lead to misinterpretation when not interpreted from an integrative methodological and biological perspective ([Meisel 2010](https://evolution-outreach.biomedcentral.com/articles/10.1007/s12052-010-0254-9)).
+In this context, a single tree provides one version of a very complex process that requires a criticial thinking and interpretion from many different points of view ([Doolitle and Bapteste, 2007](https://www.pnas.org/doi/full/10.1073/pnas.0610699104)).

 Regarding the methodological aspect of phylogenetic reconstruction, models and parameters you can directly check in the (most of the times) very well documented hands-on tutorials of the open source softwares I introduced here.
 Besides, I highly encourage you to extend your possiblities and go fancy in phylogenetic inference by looking and epxloring different options through the help command (i.e.; ```iqtree -h```, ```raxml-ng -h```), or through their online manuals and hands-on tutorials:
 - RAxML (not maintained any more): https://github.com/stamatak/standard-RAxML/blob/master/manual/NewManual.pdf